computermusicdesign/euclidean-rhythm/README.md

 euclidSimple.js -- a simple implementation of our euclidean rhythm algorithm

-simpleEuclideanRhythm.maxpat -- a basic max patch to demonstrate the functionality of euclidSimple.js
+simpleEuclideanRhythm.maxpat -- a basic max patch to demonstrate the functionality of euclidSimple.js.
+Includes an implementation of our algorithm in javascript.

+euclidean_circular_view.pde -- A processing sketch to create circular visualizations of euclidean rhythms.
+Includes an implementation of our algorithm in C.

 euclidean-visualization.pde -- A processing sketch to create visualizations for the blogpost

-euclidean_circular_view.pde -- A processing sketch to create circular visualizations of euclidean rhythms